zequihg50/ghcnd-dsg/README.md

 ## ToDo

-- Include flags in the data (1 character type).
 - Include metadata from stations (compound data type in station\_info variable?)
 - Difference between https://www.ncei.noaa.gov/data/global-historical-climatology-network-daily/ and https://www.ncei.noaa.gov/pub/data/ghcn/daily/?
 - This is not going to work in the full dataset...
 See `pr.subspace(T=cf.dt('1916-06-03'))` vs `python field.py`.